dart-vinay/BrightFuture/README.md

 ```bash
 go run **.go
 ```
 To test the behaviour of out FutureTask we can create a new FutureTask using `ReturnAFuture` function in the `main.go` file which takes a task function to be performed and returns a `FutureTask` object.
-We can monitor out task and related details usind this object.
+We can monitor out task and related details using this object.

 Go ahead and test it and let me know your thoughts over this.